aaronbloomfield/ccc/hws/ethprivate/index.md

 encrypted_key = keyfile.read()
 private_key = w3.eth.account.decrypt(encrypted_key,password)
 import binascii
-binascii.b2a_hex(private_key)
+binascii.b2a_hex(private_key).decode('ascii')
 ```

 You do not need to know what the above commands do, although you are welcome to look into it.
-We will be learning about these commands in a future assignment.

 When you run those commands, it will look like the following:

 ```
 $ python3